Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 SCUBA DIVING: Certified divers may do an unguided shore dive on their own at Punta Perdiz on Day Five while others are snorkeling.
 Scuba gear (regulator, tank and a wetsuit) may be rented here for 25CUC or $25-30 US dollars.
 Plan on paying in CUCS and be sure to bring your dive card.

 INSECT REPELLENT: A few mosquitoes and sand gnats will be encountered in Cuba.
 Avon Skin so Soft is the best defense against sand gnats found in coastal areas and your Blue Water Ventures guide will have some SOS handy or you may bring your own supply.
-In recent years many of our clients have been quite happy with Lemon Eucalyptus by Repel rather than DEET.
+In recent years many of our clients have been quite happy with Lemon Eucalyptus by Repel as an alternative to DEET.
 A layer of lightweight, light in color clothing is an effective defense against insects.
 The skies are not black with insects.
-However, if you can't tolerate a few insect bites, a trip to the tropics is not for you!
+However, if you can't tolerate insect bites, a trip to the tropics is not for you!

 ELECTRICAL OUTLETS: Throughout Cuba, you will find both 110 and 220 volt electrical outlets.
 We will check in with each house owner to identify which plugs are the standard US 110 outlet for recharging digital cameras, cell phones or other appliances.
 Several digital camera batteries and extra memory are recommended while traveling.
 Typically the outlets by the AC at each home are 220 and ones further from the AC are 110, however, always ask when in doubt !You may also travel with the 220 or European Adaptor.